Atharva-Goud/TodoList/todo-app/README.md

 # React + Vite

 A simple and user-friendly To-Do web app that helps you organize daily tasks efficiently.
-It allows you to add, edit, and delete tasks, track progress, and stay productive with a clean and interactive interface.
+It allows you to add, edit, and delete tasks, track progress, and stay productive with a clean and interactive interface with ability to increase productivity.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.